Joseph Petrosino: Funeral

 Funeral rites for Petrosino were performed in Palermo, after which his body was sent to New York aboard the English S/S Slavonia, arriving April 9.
 On April 12, 1909, funeral rites were conducted in St. Patrick's Cathedral, with over 200,000 people taking part in the funeral procession.
 New York City declared the day of his burial a holiday to allow its citizens to pay their respects.
-A pillar topped with an elaborate bust, inaugurated a year after his death, marks his gravesite in Queens, New York, Calvary Cemetery.
+A pillar topped with an elaborate bust inaugurated a year after his death, marks his gravesite in Queens, New York, Calvary Cemetery.
 Multiple organized crime notables are buried there, including members of the Morello crime family which he investigated, (e.g., Giuseppe "Peter" Morello (the Clutch Hand), Ignazio "Lupo the Wolf" Lupo (1877–1947), and the Terranova brothers (who rest in bare graves).

 Aftermath

 In May 1909 in Palermo, US Consul Bishop received death threats that he would meet the same fate as Petrosino if he continued to work with Italian authorities in the search for Petrosino's murderers.
 On July 17, 1909, Baldassare Ceola was relieved of his position as the police commissioner of Palermo.

-Petrosino's widow (b.
-1869) died in 1957.
+Petrosino's widow, who was born in 1869, died in 1957.